28 AIP Chicken Wings Recipes For Your Next Game Night

 Chicken wings make the ideal dish to serve for a summer lunch or at a party or celebration, or just to munch on when you’re watching the game!
-This is such an easy recipe and if you would like you could also make a sauce to go with them.
-If you prefer your chicken wings drier you can cook them on a rack over a tray to let any fat drip through.
+This is such an easy recipe that you can make in the air fryer.
 This is also a recipe that is easy to convert for AIP.

 Ingredients: chicken wings and/or drumsticks, salt, pepper (omit), dijon mustard, honey, fresh rosemary, red pepper flakes (omit).